-Australia recognises the importance of attracting skilled professionals and in line with this, the Australian Government ensures that the Skilled Occupation List (SOL) is continuously updated to accurately reflect the needs of the Australian labour market.
+Australia recognises the importance of attracting skilled professionals and in line with this, the Australian government ensures that the Skilled Occupations List (SOL) is continuously updated to accurately reflect the needs of the Australian labour market.

 The General Skilled Migration (GSM) Program is a unique, points-tested system conducted over 3 stages.
-To maximise your chances of obtaining an invitation to apply, it’s vital that your application is accurate and complete and that you remain informed at each stage.
+To maximise your chances of success, it’s crucial that your application is accurate and complete; and that you remain informed at every stage.

 About the Visas

-As the name suggests, this visa pathway essentially attracts skilled and qualified individuals from anywhere in the world.
-There are three visa subclasses within the GSM category, these are:
+As the name suggests, the GSM program attracts skilled individuals from anywhere in the world.
+The three main subclasses are:

 - The Skilled Independent visa (Subclass 189)

 - The Skilled Nominated visa (Subclass 190)

 - The Skilled Work Regional (Provisional) visa (Subclass 491)